What is the Rock My Adventure travel style like?

 I started the Helen in Wonderlust blog to dispel the myths about Africa travel and help others to see the wild, wonderful and colourful Africa I know and love.
 Taking my passion and knowledge of Africa travel I created Rock My Adventure.

-Rock My Adventure trips are perfect for those who want to make the most of their limited time, for those who want the experience of backpacking but want someone else to do all the work or those who want to travel with a group of likeminded new friends.
+Rock My Adventure trips are perfect for those who want to make the most of their limited time, for those who want the experience of backpacking but want someone else to do all the work and those who want to travel with a group of likeminded new friends.

 I’ve never been backpacking (or flashpacking) before, what can I expect?